 Local machine setup requirements

-It’s recommended that you run all scripts (pre-and post deployment scripts) as local admin or remotely signed credentials to ensure that local permissions to not restrict the installer running correctly.
+It’s recommended that you run all scripts (pre-and post deployment scripts) remotely signed credentials to ensure that local permissions to not restrict the installer running correctly.

 Client Software requirements

 The following client software apps are needed throughout the installation of the script.